EdemEssang/FCCP-Tribute-Page/README.md

 # FCCP-Tribute-Page
-A web tribute page completed as one of free code camp projects This was achieved through the use of html and css only
+A web tribute page completed as one of free code camp projects.
+This was achieved through the use of html and css only.